pbihler/Res-On/readme.txt

       a field named "R-Key:" is prepared.
     # After the grading of the exam, the teacher visits the admin-page again to
-      enter the data into the database by providing R-Key, student id/matriculation number and a result-string for each stduent (e.g. by CVS import from an excel sheet)
+      enter the data into the database by providing R-Key, student id/matriculation number and a result-string for each student (e.g. by CVS import from an excel sheet)

 GPG Remarks